ClickHouse/ClickHouse/docs/en/functions/array_functions.md

 If you want to get a list of unique items in an array, you can use arrayReduce('groupUniqArray', arr).

+## arraySort(arr)

+Returns new array as result of sorting the elements of `arr` in ascending order.

+## arrayReverseSort(arr)

+Returns new array as result of sorting the elements of `arr` in descending order.

 ## arrayJoin(arr)

 A special function.
 See the section ["ArrayJoin function"](array_join.md#functions_arrayjoin).